Documentation Index

 Prerequisites

-Before creating a server version, ensure you have:
+Before creating a server version, ensure you have:- A server registered in your organization

 - Appropriate permissions to create versions